An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

 As you may have also noticed, we have now entered a realm where interpretations are based on the idea the inscription is a Christian one.
 And the locations it has been found in suggest such an association, as they include Benedictine and Cistercian abbeys, a cathedral, an Anglican church, and a private chapel.

-And many other seeming links to Christian tradition have been noted in potential solutions: An old Cappadocian tradition gave the shepherds of the Nativity the names Sator, Arepon, and Teneton.
+And many other seeming links to Christian tradition have been noted in potential solutions: an old Cappadocian tradition gave the shepherds of the Nativity the names Sator, Arepon, and Teneton.
 An old Byzantine biblical tradition names the Three Magi as Ator, Sator, and Peratoras.
 And the Ethiopians and Abyssinians invoke the Savior by enumerating the five nails of the Cross: Sador, Alador, Danet, Adera, and Rodas.

 Attempts were also made to read the opening lines of the square as a set of abbreviations, similar to those I used in my solution for the Witham Sword: